wkliao/pandana_read_case/README.md

      possible to have repeated event IDs in consecutive elements.

 Parallel reads consist of the following steps.
-1. Read **'/G/evt.seq'** and calculate array index ranges for all processes.
-   This can be done in 3 options.
+1. Read **'evt.seq'** datasets in all groups and calculate array index ranges (boundaries) responsible by individual process.
+This can be done in 5 options.
-   * Option 1.
+   * Option 0.
 Root process reads the entire '/G/evt.seq' and then broadcasts to the remaining processes.
 All processes use the contents of '/G/evt.seq' to calculate their responsible index ranges.
-   * Option 2.
+   * Option 1.
 All processes collectively read the whole '/G/evt.seq'.
 All processes calculate their own responsible index ranges.
-   * Option 3.
+   * Option 2.
 Only root process reads '/G/evt.seq'.
 Root calculates responsible index ranges for all processes, and calls MPI_Scatter to scatter the boundaries of ranges (start and end) to all other processes.
+   * Option 3.
+Distribute reads of evt.seq datasets among processes.
+Each process got one or more evt.seq dataset assigned makes a single MPI collective read call to read all asigned evt.seq datasets, calculates boundaries for all other processes, and MPI scatters the boundaries.
+   * Option 4.
+Root process makes POSIX read calls to read all chunks of evt.seq, one dataset at a time, decompress, calculate the boundaries of all processes, and MPI scatter boundaries.
-2. Calculate the responsible index ranges by checking the contents of **'/G/evt.seq'** to find the starting and ending indices that point to range of event IDs fall into its responsible range.
+2. Calculate the responsible index ranges by checking the contents of **'/G/evt.seq'** of a given group **'G'** to find the starting and ending indices that point to range of event IDs fall into its responsible range.
    * Two binary searches should be used, one to search for starting index and the other for ending index.
 This avoid sequentially checking the array contents.
 3. All processes read the requested datasets in group G collectively, using the starting and ending indices (hyperslab), one dataset at a time.
-   * Note read ranges are not overlapping among all processes.
+   * Note reading index ranges are not overlapping among all processes.

+### Data Parallelism vs. Task Parallelism
+The parallelization strategies are developed based on the ideas of data parallelism, task parallelism, and maybe a combinations of the two.
+* **Data Parallelism** - All processes read all individual datasets in parallel.
+In this case, all processes opens each dataset in each group, reads the contents of the dataset using the responsible event ID ranges, and closes the dataset.
+* **Group Parallelism** -
+  + When the number of processes is smaller than the number of groups, the groups are divided among available processes.
+Each process is reading the datasets of only assigned groups.
+  + When the number of processes is larger than the number of groups, the processes are divided into subsets.
+Processes in a subset are assigned a group and are responsible to read the datasets in that group.
+In this approach, groups are considered as **tasks**.
+Reading multiple groups can occur simultaneously.
+* **Dataset Parallelism** - All datasets among all groups are evenly assigned to the MPI processes.
+Each process is responsible to read the necessary evt.seq datasets, calculate the index boundaries, reads the data chunks, decompress the chunks, and copy the requested data from decompressed buffers to user buffers.

 ### Run Command usage:
   ```
   % ./pandana_read -h
-  Usage: ./pandana_read [-h|-v] [-p number] [-s number] [-m number] [-l file_name] [-i file_name]
+  Usage: ./pandana_read [-h|-v] [-p number] [-s number] [-m number] [-r number] [-l file_name] [-i file_name]
     [-h]           print this command usage message
     [-v]           verbose mode (default: off)
     [-d]           debug mode (default: off)